-If an excavator has reason to believe that there is an unmarked facility on the job site, perhaps by the presence of meters, utility pedestals, hydrants, etc., the excavator may contact MISS DIG 811 and request additional assistance from the utility owners involved.
-Additional assistance may also be requested when a marked line cannot be found via hand exposing or soft excavation, or if a utility owner has failed to provide a response via Positive Response.
+Additional assistance may also be requested when a marked line cannot be found via hand exposing or soft excavation, or if a facility owner has failed to provide a response.
 Utility owners and operators must generally respond within three hours of receiving a request for additional assistance.